 They add strong encryption and anonymity to your connection

-VPNs provide the anonymity benefits of a proxy service (and security) all rolled into one service
+VPNs provide the anonymity benefits of a proxy service (and security)

 They come with NAT firewalls, DNS leak protection, private DNS,